ZoeLeBlanc/IntroToDH2020/week7/intro_pandas.md

 To exit the notebook, you can either press the `Quit` button on the main page or type `Ctrl`+`c` in the terminal and selecting `yes` to quitting the notebook.

+If you get stuck you can check my code on our Github repository [here](Introduction%20to%20Notebooks.ipynb)

 ---

 ## Data in Jupyter Notebooks